 Denying the truth doesn’t change the facts

 I am sitting having my coffee listening to my Reiki healing music.
 The song I am listening to is called, Divine Mother.
 I am in my living room and have just fed my dogs.
 Outside the snow is gently falling down.
 Mystical.
-I am thinking back to the last three years.
-It has been almost three years since my mother stonewalled me.
+I am thinking back to the past few years.
+It has been recent years since my mother stonewalled me.
 Silence.